antonelamaraj/holbertonschool-web-development/README.md

 - **Smiles Membership**: Offers a free membership with access to various resources.
 - **Frequently Asked Questions (FAQ)**: Provides information to users regarding the platform and how to get started.

-    > I have use in this project
+    > In this project is used:
     > * HTML
     > * CSS
     > * GitHub